 An introduction to the field of marketing, stressing its role in the organization and society.
 Emphasis is on determining customer needs and wants and how the marketer can satisfy those needs through the controllable marketing variables of product, price, promotion and distribution.
 (This class is restricted to undergraduate students with at least 2nd year standing.)
 Lecture 3 (Fall, Spring, Summer).

-Foundations of Nutritional Sciences
+Foundations of Nutrition Sciences

 This is an introductory course in nutritional science concepts and application to current nutrition issues.
 This course covers the study of specific nutrients and their functions, the development of dietary standards and guides and how these standards are applied throughout the lifecycle.
 Students learn to analyze their own diets and develop strategies to make any necessary dietary changes for a lifetime of good health.
 Current health and nutrition problems and nutrition misinformation will be discussed.
 Online sections are asynchronous.
 Students are assessed by learning activities such as: weekly quizzes and discussion boards, homework assignments, and a final diet analysis project.
 In person sections are synchronous lectures and class discussions.
 Students are assessed by learning activities such as: exams, homework, assignments and final project analysis.
 Lecture 3 (Fall, Spring).